JohnBassett-UW/decomplex1/README.md

 With the introduction of tumor slice culture models, primary patient tissue samples can be cultured for days before being frozen.
 We have found that these frozen tumor slices can provide a significant challenge to nuclei hashing by dramatically increasing the background signal.

-To improve the cost-efficiency of sequencing tumor slice culture experiments, we make modifications to deMULTIplex that improve sample demultiplexing of noisy data sets
+To improve the cost-efficiency of sequencing tumor slice culture experiments, decomplex1 makes modifications to deMULTIplex that allow sample demultiplexing of noisy data sets

 ## Differences in signal distribution